-Avoid rounded or "bullnose" awning shapes on both residences and commercial buildings unless documentation shows they were used on that building in the past.
-Bullnosed shapes were fairly rare; the simple flat type, which was much more common, is more appropriate.
+On a case-by-case basis, solid awnings that reflect historic fabric awnings may be acceptable.
+Avoid rounded or "bullnose" awning shapes on both residences and commercial buildings unless documentation shows they were used on that building historically.
+Bullnosed shapes were fairly rare; the simple flat type, which were much more common because they were intended to replicate the visual appearance of retractable fabric awnings, were more appropriate.